phutngo/blockchain-developer-bootcamp-final-project/README.md

 ## Overview

-Ultimately, I want to create a lean process to generate NFT collections.
+Given sets of layers of images, I want to create a lean process to generate a collection of NFTs.
+For example given 10 layers of images and 10 variations per layer, NCG outputs 10000 NFTs of images that combined those layers.
-This final project can be the proof of concept for this.

 ## Features

-1. Images Generator - Given a set of attributes as image layers - merge the attributes together to generate the final art and corresponding metadata.
-2. Host images - Bonus points if images are hosted on IPFS
+### Module 1 - Image Processing/Generating
+1. Given _n_ layers with each layer having _m_ variations, merge all the layers into random images which is a subset of _n^m_ images.
+2. Produce metadata for these images that fit [Opensea Metadata Standards](https://docs.opensea.io/docs/metadata-standards).
+3. Allow config that a specific variation only shows up if another variation shows up.
+4. Allow config that a subset of the n layers must be unique.
+Example, you want your images to be unique without counting the background.
+Without the config if we do a naive way there would be images that are identical but with different backgrounds.
+5. Provide summary statistics such as rarity of each variation.
+6. Fast enough to produce 10000 images that are of decent resolution such as 1200x1200px.

+#### Techstack
+Node.js

+### Module 2 - Smart Contract / Backend
+1. Programatically upload the images to IPFS
-3. Deploy the images collection as NFTs on the Ethereum Blockchain using openzeppelin smart contract templates for [ERC 721] (https://docs.openzeppelin.com/contracts/4.x/api/token/erc721)
+2. Deploy the images collection as NFTs on the Ethereum Blockchain using OpenZeppelin smart contract templates for [ERC 721](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721)
-4. Optionally post them for sale on opensea/rarible.
+3. Optional/Bonus - Programatically post images for sale on opensea/rarible
-5. Optionally lazy minting.
+4. Optioanl/Bonus - Lazy minting

+#### Techstack
+Node.js
+Solidity
+Truffle React Box?
+Scaffold Eth?
+Web3js or ethersjs?
+hardhat or truffle?

+### Module 3 - Frontend
-6. Front End - React - users can see the images collection.
+1. A React frontend where users can see the images collection
-   1. Users can filter based on attributes.
+2. Users can filter based on the layers and each variations
-   2. NFT's that are not available for purchase (because it's been sold) are dimmed.
+3.
-   3. User can click "buy button" on the NFT and metamask opens.
-We load the appropriate data package and our smart contract address into metamask for user to submit the send transaction.
+4. User can click "buy button" on the NFT and metamask opens.
+We load the appropriate transaction data and our smart contract address into Metamask for user to submit the transaction.
-   4. The NFT is then assigned/transferred to user's eth account.
+5. The NFT is then assigned/transferred to user's eth account.
+6. Our website updates - by putting a SOLD sticker on the NFT's has been sold

-### Techstack
+#### Techstack
 1. React
 2. Material UI
-3. Zustand for state management
+3. Zustand (for state management)
-4. NodeJS
-5. Solidity
-6. Web3js or ethersjs?
-7. hardhat or truffle?

 ## Final Project Checklist